 Design & Port Setup

 Also, the SB8200 weighs a mere 2 pounds, which is quite acceptable, considering the excellent ventilation on display.
 Next in line is the Motorola MB8600, which might be a tad spread-out at 7.88 x 7.25 x 2.25 inches but weighs less than the SB8200 at 1.15 pounds.
-Contradictory isn’t it.
+Contradictory, isn’t it.

-While most of the rear-panel enhancements pertaining to the vertical layouts are similar for both the modems, however, SB8200 outpaces the MB8600 with an additional Ethernet port.
+While most of the rear-panel enhancements pertaining to the vertical layouts are similar for both the modems, however SB8200 outpaces the MB8600 with an additional Ethernet port.

 Speed & Compatibility

-Coming to compatibility, both these modems pair well with leading ISPs like Comcast, Cox, Xfinity, and more, thereby putting one at loggerheads with the other!
+Coming to compatibility, these modems pair well with leading ISPs like Comcast, Cox, Xfinity, and more, thereby putting one at loggerheads with the other!

 Investing in the Arris SB8200 makes sense if you prefer: